 Battery

 Battery is the act of actually landing a blow on another person.
-Battery can take many forms.
-Some common types of battery include:
+This crime can take many forms.

 - Pushing someone